 In addition, to the US and US territories, the UK, Canada, and Australia are also using this system.
 In other countries, they may flag your bag for inspection.
 Usually, they require you to open it at the counter when you are physically present unlike the US, where they may do it later after you have checked your bags.
 In this case, you are not present to unlock your luggage lock, and the airport agents have the right to break your luggage lock if it is not a TSA accepted lock.

-Different Types of TSA Approved Luggage Locks & Their Unique Functions
+Different Types of TSA Accepted Luggage Locks & Their Unique Functions

 One of the most common methods thieves use to enter bags with zippers is to split the zipper open with a pen or similar tool, take what they want, and reseal the zipper by sliding the zipper pull over the open portion of the zipper.
 When your luggage bag is opened in this manner, it leaves no visual clue that your bag was broken into.
 Double flexible cable technology stops this type of theft.
 Attach one end of the lock to your bag handle and the other to the zipper pulls.
 This prevents the traveling of the zipper pulls by keeping them in place.
+Lock your luggage handle to zipper pulls, or lock your luggage to fixed objects, preventing thieves from repairing zippers after entering the luggage.
+This TSA lock allows TSA Agents easy access to your suitcase or checked bags without damaging any of your luggage or breaking zippers.
+This TSA approved luggage lock has a 3 dial resettable combination.
 Click here to read more!

 The SureLock uses an ultra-tough alloy body to protect it from the harshest of baggage handling.
 The hardened stainless steel internal lock mechanisms won’t rust or freeze up even after years of use.
 This lock is backed with a complete money-back guarantee.
 Available in many colors and multi-packs.
 Click here to read more!